Yumask/Support/README.md

 Privacy policy

-This privacy policy ("Policy") describes how Mobile Application Developer ("Mobile Application Developer", "we", "us" or "our") collects, protects and uses the personally identifiable information ("Personal Information") you ("User", "you" or "your") may provide in the Mony mobile application and any of its products or services (collectively, "Mobile Application" or "Services").
+This privacy policy describes how the Mobile Application Mony collects, protects and uses the personally identifiable information you user may provide in the Mony mobile application and any of its products or services.
 It also describes the choices available to you regarding our use of your Personal Information and how you can access and update this information.
 This Policy does not apply to the practices of companies that we do not own or control, or to individuals that we do not employ or manage.

 Collection of personal information

-We receive and store any information you knowingly provide to us when you fill any online forms in the Mobile Application.
-You can choose not to provide us with certain information, but then you may not be able to take advantage of some of the Mobile Application's features.
-Users who are uncertain about what information is mandatory are welcome to contact us.
+We do not receive and store any personal information.

 Collection of non-personal information